davingaier/bitwealth-lth-pvr/docs/Customer_Portal_Build_Plan.md

   - Customers with `status = 'setup'`
   - Button: "Create VALR Subaccount" (manual for MVP)
   - Input field: Enter deposit_reference from VALR
+  -- [Dav: can we have a button here to trigger the ef_valr_subaccounts EF to list all subaccounts from VALR and match them to customers who are in 'setup' status?
+This would help automate the process a bit more.]
 - **Active Customers Table**
   - All customers with `status = 'active'`
   - Quick view: Name | Portfolio | NAV | Last Trade | Actions